El Cuyo Yucatan, a Charming Hidden Gem on the Beach: Complete Guide

 El Cuyo Beach Aerial View

-And that is why I love El Cuyo and I believe can be considered among some of the most beautiful beaches in Mexico, and definitely among all the Yucatan beaches.
+And that is why I love El Cuyo, and I believe it can be considered among some of the most beautiful beaches in Mexico, and definitely among all the Yucatan beaches.

-Fast forward 4 years, and in 2021 I went back again because that’s the place where I will always return when I am in the area, as long as it remains the way it is.
-So far so good.
+Fast forward four years, and in 2021, I went back again because that’s the place where I will always return when I am in the area, as long as it remains the same.
+So far, so good.
+Again in 2025, still the same cute beach town, with a few more restaurants and cafes, but maintaining the same low-key vibes.

-What’s reassuring is that both the local community and the authorities are determined to keep the place the way it is, preserving its tranquillity, safety, and most of all, the natural surroundings.
+What’s reassuring is that both the local community and the authorities are determined to keep the place as it is, preserving its tranquility, safety, and, most of all, the natural surroundings.

-At the same time, you will have a whole lot more activities that you can do to explore around while respecting the environment.
-I will share them here below.
+At the same time, you will have a whole lot more activities to explore while respecting the environment.
+I will share them below.

 El cuyo yucatan beach Mexico